oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 ### Primary Tech

-**Hey, Let ME Try That!** Green is still learning the ropes, and as such needs to practice all she can to be her best.
-What better way then to try the other Pilots' skills for herself!
-By investing ranks into this Tech, Green can mimic any Charge Tech previously used by another Pilot in the same Throwdown.
-The activated rank of the mimicked Tech cannot exceed Green's own rank in this power.
-Green must be able to pay the mimicked Tech's base Charge cost, plus an additional number of Charges equal to that Tech's activated rank (1 to 3).

-### Secondary Tech

 **I've Got This!** Green has more options to keep Pushing against seemingly-unbeatable high cards during Throwdowns.
 1. In a Throwdown, Green beats Aces with Twos *and* Threes
 2. ...and Fours
-3. ...and she can beat Tens with Twos!
+3. ...and she can beat Kings with Twos!

+### Secondary Tech

+**It Was Like That When I Found It!** Green is adept at avoiding the blame for the worst of situations, and preserving the status quo.
+During a new Mission Scenario, Green can choose to negate self-caused +Schism events, up to a number of occurrences equal to her Tier in this Tech.

 ### PLAYBOOK SPECIAL